CyberSquirrelSlo/device-api/README.md

 ## ▶️ Running with Docker Compose

-### Build and start the containers for the app with postgresql database:
+### Build and start the containers for the app with PostgreSQL database:

 ```bash